 “Elderflower is the flower of a tree.
 An extract of the flower is used to make medicine.
 Elderflower is used for swollen sinuses (sinusitis), colds, influenza (flu), swine flu, bronchitis, diabetes, and constipation.
 It is also used to increase urine production (as a diuretic), to increase sweating (as a diaphoretic), and to stop bleeding.
 Elderflower is also used as a gargle and mouthwash for coughs, colds, hoarseness (laryngitis), flu, and shortness of breath.
 It is used on the skin for joint pain (rheumatism), and pain and swelling (inflammation).”

 Those who know German, can check out this article:

-Ingredients: Filtered & Revitalized Water, Fresh Elderflowers, Jun Cultures & Local Raw Honey
+Ingredients: Filtered and Revitalized Water, Fresh Elderflowers, Jun Cultures, and Local Raw Honey

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.